Ameenrehman/TradeSocio-DevOpsTask/README.md

 ## Project Overview

 This project implements a simple Flask application that echoes request details (headers, method, and body).
 It's designed to showcase a full DevOps lifecycle, from development to automated deployment on Kubernetes.
 The aim was to deliver a solution that is robust, scalable, and easy to manage.
+This app is deployed on Redhat Openshift Sandbox (30 day trial version) for better testing and availability.

 ---